Guy-Falk/EthicalHacking/README.md

      # = IP Adress Encription Password

 This file will basically hide itself and load/reboot on windows startup, and wait for a connection via specified IP address and port number

+File: ServicesHubRootHost.txt
+Description:-
+This file is a ducky script compiled using Arduino IDE onto a Digispark ATTINY85 microchip.